aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/conditionalformattingvalue/_index.md

 ```

-the value of this conditional formatting value object.
+Gets the value of this conditional formatting value object.
 It should be used in conjunction with Type.
 If the value is string and start with "=", it will be processed as a formula, otherwise we will process it as a simple value.

 **Returns:**
 java.lang.Object